DarkLightOfFuture/MovieLens-100k---Recommendation-model/README.md

 *(formatData.py)*

 At the beginning, it was needed to convert `.csv` files into dataframes.
 Before that I checked if there are any not available data what I did with pycharm csv filters.
-The result was only 1 damaged record, then it wasn't necessary to write script deleting such things and I manually remove it.
+The result was only 1 damaged record, then it wasn't necessary to write script deleting such things and I manually removed it.
 During conversion, I implemented into reviews fields `watched` and `weighted rating`.
 First one determines percent of movie, that reviewer watched, randomly generated with some constraints.
 The second is result of `watched * rating` which purpose is favourize reviews with higher `watched` factor.

 *(model.py)*

 This file is to merge dataframes, from the previous file, and fitting with it neural network along with building recommendation model.
 A first try was with MLP architecture, it wasn't working as expected because it mixes users and movies embeddings what's not good solution for recommendations.
-A response for it is Two Tower architecture due to its processing initially in seperated dense layers what improves reasoning of semantic relations between elements.
+A response for it is Two Towers architecture due to its processing initially in seperated dense layers what improves reasoning of semantic relations between elements.
 Also I deployed into it records simulations (LightFm)

 *(test_model.py)*